olmps/memo/flutter/README.md

 folder.
 3. Setup Firebase dependencies.
 More information on this in [ARCHITECTURE#firebase](flutter/ARCHITECTURE.md#firebase).

 ... and you're good to go - just run in any physical device, or a simulator/emulator.

+> For iOS physical devices, you may need to update the Signing & Capabilities to your personal developer account.

 ## Architecture